Bagavathi Perumal: Career

 He debuted as an actor in Balaji Tharaneetharan's critically acclaimed Naduvula Konjam Pakkatha Kaanom (2012), portraying himself in a film inspired by a real-life event.
-The film became a sleeper hit, with the actor gaining reviews for his portrayal.
+The film became a sleeper hit, with the actor gaining reviews for his portrayal, eventually leading to him earning his moniker, "Bucks".

 In 2014, Bucks appeared in Chimbu Deven's fantasy comedy Oru Kanniyum Moonu Kalavaanikalum, portraying a mischievous pal alongside Arulnithi and Bindu Madhavi.
 The film opened to positive reviews and had an average run at the box office.
 He was later seen playing a small role in Karthik Subbaraj's Jigarthanda, playing the cinematographer of the film directed by Siddharth in the movie.
 He was also later seen playing in movie Naalu Policeum Nalla Irundha Oorum, where he featured alongside Arulnithi for the second time.
 He was seen in the film Super Deluxe (2019) as a corrupt, womanizing cop.
 The film opened to rave reviews.
+Bagavathi Perumal made his Bollywood debut, Monica, O My Darling (2022).